The Company’s Arms were granted in 1979 and then re-granted by the 2012 Royal Charter.

-They feature griffins, heraldic monsters which are half-eagle and half-lion, traditionally regarded as the guardians of treasure and thus appropriate for accountants.
+The Arms feature griffins, heraldic monsters which are half-eagle and half-lion, traditionally regarded as the guardians of treasure and thus appropriate for accountants.
 In 1645, Sir Thomas Browne said of griffins that they “defended the mines of gold”.

-Our motto, ‘True and Fair’, expresses the fundamentals of the accounting profession, repeating in words the message of the scales.
+The Company’s motto, ‘True and Fair’, expresses the fundamentals of the accounting profession, repeating in words the message of the scales.

 The three towers reference the walled City of London and our Members work protecting client’s assets.
 The blue background symbolises the Thames, and London, site of much of the Company’s activity.
 The red and white checkering represents an ancient counting cloth or Scacarium.